ROI and more regulations: Here's what to expect from AI in 2025

 “Introducing new goals driven solely by AI has the potential to overcomplicate business processes and distract from solving key challenges,” he says.

-Moreover, newer developments on the regulatory side of things, including the European Union’s landmark AI Act slated to come into force – in parts – throughout the coming years, the UK’s recent attempt to regulate data usage by AI firms as well as the US’s flip-flopping stance around the technology could succeed in containing some of the ‘Wild-West’ attitude of AI innovators, compelling them to fall in line.
+Moreover, newer developments on the regulatory side of things, including the European Union’s landmark AI Act, the UK’s recent attempt to regulate data usage by AI firms as well as the US’s flip-flopping stance around the technology could succeed in containing some of the ‘Wild-West’ attitude of AI innovators, compelling them to fall in line.

 Beware of premature of AI roll-backs

-However, Nitesh Bansak, the CEO of R Systems, a digital product engineering company, said that more and more organisations will take a practical approach towards what they can achieve using AI in a short period of time.
+However, Nitesh Bansal, the CEO of digital product engineering company R Systems, said that more and more organisations will take a practical approach towards what they can achieve using AI in a short period of time.

 “AI has had a lot of hype – and that will continue – but more and more tech leaders will place a higher emphasis on ensuring measurable ROI – especially what can be achieved in the same fiscal year or under 12 months,” he says.

-“For example, if an organisation requires complex coding to enhance a new product, using AI to automate routine development tasks can free up needed time and giving an immediate benefit.”
+“For example, if an organisation requires complex coding to enhance a new product, using AI to automate routine development tasks can free up needed time and gain an immediate benefit.”

 TuringBots will accelerate SDLC

-TuringBots are AI development tools that automate and assist development teams, and 24pc executive-level respondents told Forrester that they will leverage AI and GenAI across the software development lifecycle (SDLC) within the next year.
+TuringBots are AI development tools that automate and assist development teams, and 24pc of executive-level respondents told Forrester that they will leverage AI and GenAI across the software development life cycle (SDLC) within the next year.

-And Bansak agrees.
-He says that “in the coming years, generative AI copilots, equipped with expanded memory and an agentic mesh framework, will increasingly enhance SDLC.
+And Bansal agrees.
+“In the coming years, generative AI copilots, equipped with expanded memory and an agentic mesh framework, will increasingly enhance SDLC,” he said.

 “This interconnected intelligence will automate routine tasks, allowing engineers to focus on high-value, innovation-driven initiatives,” he adds.